z-katas/certifiable-kata/usecases/hmw-ai-content-updates.md

 ![prompt engineering process](/assets/prompt-engineering-workflow.png)

-Prompt engineering is an iterative process where we Following are the components within a well structured prompt that achieves its purpose
+Prompt engineering is an iterative process where we the prompts are continously modified and tested to achieve the desired output.
+Following are the components within a well structured prompt that achieves its purpose

 - Objective
 - Persona